hvmerode/junit-pipeline/README.md

 ```
 <br>

+### Known limitations ##
 ***
-### Known limitations ##
 * Tests cannot be executed in parallel.
 Because the target repository is updated for each test, the next
   test must wait before the previous one is completed.
 * Only YAML templates in the same repository are taken into account.
-Templates in other repositories (identified with a @ behind the template name) are ignored.
+Templates in other repositories (identified with a @ behind the template name) are ignored.\
+  TODO: Option to incorporate other resources (repositories) and manipulate the templates in these repos also.
 * If the pipeline makes use of a resource in the test project for the first time, it needs manual approval first; for example, a variable group or an Environment.
 * If unknown service connections are used or the updated pipeline code is not valid YAML anymore, the AzDo API returns an HTTP status code 400.
 * No methods yet to add, update or remove conditions in stages or jobs.
 Use the _overrideLiteral_ method, if possible.
 * At the start, the local target repository and the remote target repository (of the test project) can become out-of-sync.
 Delete both the local and the remote repo and start again.
+* There is no option (yet) to continue on error for all steps.

-* Copying files from the main local repo to the test local repo involves exclusion of files, using an exclusion list.
+* ~~Copying files from the main local repo to the test local repo involves exclusion of files, using an exclusion list.
 This list is currently hardcoded\
   and contains "idea, target, .git and class".
-This should be made configurable in the _junit_pipeline.properties_ file.
+This should be made configurable in the _junit_pipeline.properties_ file.~~
 * ~~Sometimes you get the error "org.eclipse.jgit.api.errors.RefAlreadyExistsException: Ref myFeature already exists".
 This
   happens if a branch already exists (the checkout wants to create it again).
 Just ignore this error.~~
 * ~~With the introduction of tests running in multiple branches, it is not possible to run multiple tests in one go.
 Second test fails